jmahler/sprinklerpi/README.md

 NAME
 ----

-sprinklerpi - Sprinkler control with Linux on a RasberryPI
+sprinklerpi - Sprinkler control with Linux using a RasberryPI

 DESCRIPTION
 -----------

-The task of watering your lawn is conceptually simple.
+The task of watering a lawn is conceptually simple.
 Turn on certain sprinklers at certain times and run them for a certain duration.